MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/contribute-csp-reference.md

 - `Description-Source-ADMX` or `Description-Source-ADMX-Forced`: The description was captured from the group policy that the CSP setting maps to.
 If this description is incorrect, [Send feedback to Microsoft with the Feedback Hub app](https://support.microsoft.com/windows/send-feedback-to-microsoft-with-the-feedback-hub-app-f59187f8-8739-22d6-ba93-f66612949332).
 - `Description-Source-DDF` or `Description-Source-DDF-Forced`: The description was captured from the DDF file that defines the CSP.
 If this description is incorrect, [Send feedback to Microsoft with the Feedback Hub app](https://support.microsoft.com/windows/send-feedback-to-microsoft-with-the-feedback-hub-app-f59187f8-8739-22d6-ba93-f66612949332).
 - `Description-Source-Manual-Forced`: The description is defined in the automation code.
-If this description is incorrect, [submit a GitHub issue](../../../CONTRIBUTING.md#using-issues-to-provide-feedback-on-documentation).
+If this description is incorrect, [submit an issue](/contribute/#create-quality-issues).

 Any additional information about the policy setting can be provided in the `[Policy-Name]-Editable-Begin` section that immediately follows the `<[CSP-Name]-Description-End>` section.
 This section provides the ability to further expand the policy description, and is generated manually.
-For any feedback for the editable content, use the guidance for [Editing Windows IT professional documentation](../../../CONTRIBUTING.md) to update the section or submit an issue.
+For any feedback for the editable content, use the [Microsoft Learn documentation contributor guide][CONTRIB-1] to update the section or submit an issue.

 ### Feedback for policy examples

 Policy examples are not provided by the automation.
 Each policy node in the markdown file includes a `[Policy-Name]-Examples-Begin` section which contains the examples.
-If the example is incorrect or needs to be updated, use the guidance for [Editing Windows IT professional documentation](../../../CONTRIBUTING.md) to update the example or submit an issue.
+If the example is incorrect or needs to be updated, use the [Microsoft Learn documentation contributor guide][CONTRIB-1] to update the example or submit an issue.

 ### Feedback for policy applicability